-Note: You can make the favorites visible or invisible by clicking on the 'Show/hide favorites' symbol. in your properties display
+Note: You can show or hide the favorites by clicking on the 'Show/hide favorites' symbol. in your properties display

 You can also set favorites by dragging & dropping.
 To do this, select the desired property field and drag it to the desired location in the 'Favorites' node.